aamtayag/responsive_web_design/README.md

 # Responsive Web Design

 # Description
-A collection of **responsive web design projects**, components, and templates built with **HTML5**, **CSS3**, and **JavaScript**.
+My repository of **responsive web design projects**, components, and templates built with **HTML5**, **CSS3**, and **JavaScript**.
-This repository showcases practical examples of adaptive layouts, grid systems, and mobile-first design techniques for modern front-end development.
+This showcases practical examples of adaptive layouts, grid systems, and mobile-first design techniques for modern front-end development.

 # Features
    - ✅ **Fully Responsive Layouts** — optimized for desktop, tablet, and mobile views